firealarmss/allstar-audio-interface/README.md

 # Allstarlink Interface

 A software to connect to Allstarlink UDP USRP interface for audio.
-Thsi includes a built in web server for a simple page for live audio.
+This includes a built in web server for a simple page for live audio of your Allstar node.

 # Build Intructions

-On windows, compile in visual studio
+On windows, compile in visual studio code.

-On linux, install stuff then dotnet Build
+On linux, install stuff then dotnet Build.

 # Allstarlink Interface Setup

-TODO
+Coming Soon!

 # Allstarlink Setup

-TODO
+Coming Soon!